dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Spent some more time on the filesystem API and tried to identify a way to expose the sandboxed files.

 **Thoughts**: One way is to download the file and that is not suited for my case.. so looking into other methods.

+### Day 16: Apr-28-18 Saturday
+**Today's Progress**: Started to go my old machine learning notes.
+Also started off with a course on udemy.

+**Thoughts**: Also working on rougelike but that is not seeming to move forward without actually deciding what actually needs to be done.